 OTHER THINGS TO SEE AND DO

-There are a wide range of excellent day walks – click here for track notes.
+There are a wide range of excellent shorter walks in the national park – click here for Grampians day walk track notes.

 A week or two could easily be spent exploring the Grampians.
 The walks above are just a small sample of the tracks available, and other activities range from canoeing at Lake Bellfield to wine-tasting near Mt Zero or scrambling up a cliff somewhere in the park.
 There are a number of easily accessible lookouts that provide outstanding views and short easy walks that sample the beauty of the park.
 The best place to start is the Brambuk cultural and visitor centre south of Halls Gap.
 Apart from the excellent information and friendly staff, the grasslands outside are an excellent place to spot kangaroos and wallabies grazing in the morning sun.